 There's no permanent, unchangeable log of conversations or schedule requests.
 This is where a purpose-built co-parenting calendar app completely changes the game.
 It establishes a 'single source of truth'—a neutral, centralized hub where everything related to parenting lives.

 A single source of truth is a game-changer.
 It means every conversation, schedule change, and expense is documented in one place.
-Crucially, these records can't be altered or deleted, bringing a level of clarity and accountability that standard apps just can't match.

 This move toward specialized tools is part of a much bigger picture.
 The co-parenting app market was valued at around USD 120 million in 2023 and is expected to hit USD 340 million by 2032.
 That growth is fueled by a clear need for structured platforms that genuinely reduce conflict and create better, more stable environments for kids.